apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 ### MeZO

 The [MeZO paper](https://arxiv.org/abs/2305.17333), also known as "Fine-Tuning Language Models with Just Forward Passes" is why I think any of this is even tractable or interesting at all.
-The paper describes a way to implement ZO that's extremely efficient and scalable.
+The paper does not introduce any particularly new concepts.
+No new fancy algorithmic tricks.
+In fact, instead of adding they subtract.
+It describes a way to implement ZO that's extremely efficient and scalable.

 For a description of the method, you can skip down to the "MeZO Math" section.
 But I want to talk first about why it's efficient.